 Also note that in 11g, all roles that must access the data source, even just for viewing reports, must be granted access to that data source.
 This requires assigning roles to data sources in the BI Publisher Administration page.
-For more information, see "About Access to Data Sources" in the Oracle Fusion Middleware Administrator's Guide for Oracle Business Intelligence Publisher.
+For more information, see "Granting Data Access" in the Oracle Fusion Middleware Administrator's Guide for Oracle Business Intelligence Publisher.